 Some of the best ways by which you can make these natural homemade paint removers include…

-There are plenty of other uses for it, like window cleaning, weed remover and unclogging showerheads.
+There are plenty of other uses for it, like window cleaning, weed remover, and unclogging showerheads.

 Another great use is removing paint that might have been left behind on windows and mirrors after you are done renovating a room.

-- Put about half a cup of vinegar in a container and microwave it until its hot, but doesn’t boil.
+- Put about half a cup of vinegar in a container and microwave it until it’s hot but doesn’t boil.

-It’s important to let it sit for a while, as the vinegar will end up weakening the paint stuck on the window or another surface.
+- It’s important to let it sit for a while, as the vinegar will end up weakening the paint stuck on the window or another surface.

-It should easily be scraped off afterward.
+The old paint should easily be scraped off afterward.
 If it doesn’t work, just repeat the process two or three more times.
 It should work like a charm.

 2- Hydrogen Peroxide

-First, moisten the area with warm water: On and around the stain.
+- First, moisten the area with warm water: On and around the stain.

-Then apply peroxide with a spoon and mix it over the paint you want to remove.
+- Then apply peroxide with a spoon and mix it over the paint you want to remove.
 Let it sit for an hour or two before cleaning it off.

 - With a wet toothbrush or damp towel, rub off the stain pressing down hard.